This solves the problem! Change your forgotten MySQL root user password

 Where is the initial password?

-To check the initial password, you need to check "mysqld.log" under /var/log.
+To check the initial password, you need to look at "mysqld.log" under /var/log.

-The temporary password has been output to "mysqld.log" since version 5.7.
+The temporary password is now output to "mysqld.log" starting with version 5.7.

 To check the MySQL client version, enter the following command: